Careers360 Logo

 Answer:

 It is difficult to examine whether a person is living or dead, especially when it comes to human beings.
-The basic definition that is followed to examine if a person is dead or not is by the state of the person’s brain.
-A person is considered to be living in a coma if that person is not brain dead, even if its vital organs of the body has stopped working.
-These kinds of people are often supported by the life-systems to carry out the functions of the organs that have stopped working in their bodies.
+The basic definition that is followed to examine if a person is dead or not is the state of the person’s brain.
+A person is considered to be living in a coma if that person is not brain dead, even if the vital organs of the body have stopped working.
+These kinds of people are often supported by the life systems to carry out the functions of the organs that have stopped working in their bodies.
 A heart machine provides continuous blood circulation, and a lung machine keeps the regulation of the air in control.
 A dialysis machine is set up to remove the waste from the blood regularly to stop the accumulation of the waste in the body and to prevent death.
 The intravenous fluid is used to provide nutrition to the patient.

 Question:9